fboglind/project-acholi/README.md

 ```
 sbatch translate_model.sh
 ```
-These parameters can be useful (for the *onmt_translate* command *IN* the *translate_model.sh*-file):
+These parameters can be useful (for the *onmt_translate* command IN the translate_model.sh-file):
-  batch_size: Number of sentences to translate at once
+- batch_size: Number of sentences to translate at once
-  beam_size: Size of beam search (larger = potentially better but slower)
+- beam_size: Size of beam search (larger = potentially better but slower)
-  replace_unk: Replaces unknown tokens with source tokens Add -n_best 3 for multiple translations per sentence Add -fp32 if you experience any precision issues
+- replace_unk: Replaces unknown tokens with source tokens
+- Add -n_best 3 for multiple translations per sentence
+- Add -fp32 if you experience any precision issues
 ________________________________________________________________________________________________________

 # Scripts for data extraction and preprocessing